PMB Mourns Falomo, MKO Abiola’s Doctor | Leadership Newspaper

 President Muhammadu Buhari has sent condolences to family of Dr Ore Falomo, who served humanity for many years, working for citizens, eminent Nigerians and medical institutions.

-President Buhari believed the kindness and humane services of the late chief medical director would be sorely missed, praying that God would grant him eternal rest and comfort his family.
+President Buhari believed the kindness and humane services of the late chief medical director will be sorely missed, praying that God will grant him eternal rest and comfort his family.

 MOST READ